robertblackwell/litetest/README.md

 ### phar

-I have added machinery to make `LiteTest` into a phar for ease of installation.
+I have added machinery to make `litetest` into a phar for ease of installation.

-There is a `makefile` which will do the build using tools in the `scripts` and `build` directories,  and will place the result as `litetest.phar` and `litetest` in the build directory.
+There is a `makefile` which will do the build using tools in the `scripts` and `build` directories,  and will place the result as `litetest.phar` and `litetest` in the `build` directory.

 `make install` will place the phar as `litetest` into `~\bin`.

 The phar file `litetest` is a little bit tricky.

 While loading test suites it pulls in additional php code in the form of a bootstrap file and test suite files.

-In order that these new files can use __'their'__ appropriate vendor directory, and composer autoloader the phar avoids using a composer autoloader and directly `requires` its few dependencies.
+In most scenarios one would want to use the `vendor` directory and composers's autoloader appropriate to these 'other' php file, specifically the ones for the app you are testing.

+Trying to use an apps autoloader with one for the command line tool gave a conflict, so rather than work through the problem I simply avoided it by directly `require`ing the few dependencies that `litetest` has.

 The `litetest` package must still be in the `vendor` directory of the code being tested so that the test suites files have access to `LiteTest\Testcase` and other `litetest` classes.